-The Contractor shall develop and maintain a claims payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. §§ 36-2903 and 2904 and AHCCCS Rules R9-28 Article 7.
-This system must produce a remittance advice related to the Contractor's payments to providers and must contain, at a minimum:
+The Contractor shall develop and maintain a HIPAA compliant claims processing and payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. §§ 36-2903 and 2904 and AHCCCS Rules R9-22 Article 7.
+The system must be adaptable to updates in order to support future AHCCCS claims related Policy requirements as needed.